moq-wg/moq-transport/draft-lcurley-warp.md

 0x01:

-: Only the client is expected to send media on the connection.
+: Only the client is expected to send object on the connection.
 This is commonly referred to as *the ingestion case*.

 0x02:

-: Only the server is expected to send media on the connection.
+: Only the server is expected to send objects on the connection.
 This is commonly referred to as *the delivery case*.

 0x03:

-: Both the client and the server are expected to send media.
+: Both the client and the server are expected to send objects.

 The client MUST send a ROLE parameter with one of the three values specified above.
 The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.